 Initial Application for North Carolina Notary Public

-Upon completion of Notary Public Course, complete the initial application signed by your instructor, sign before a Notary Public, obtain the signature of a publicly elected official, attach the appropriate fee, and mail to Notary Division, Secretary of State.
+Upon completion of Notary Public Course, complete the initial application signed by your instructor, sign before a Notary Public, attach the appropriate fee, and mail to the address listed above.

 Requirements for Reappointment